Lel-Language/Lisp-esque-language/README.md

   - Function
   - List
 - Lexical scoping of functions and variables
   - Functions form closures
+  - Anonymous functions through lambdas
-- Call by reference for functions
+  - Call and apply by reference for functions
 - Conditionals
 - List mapipulation
+- Stack safety
+  - Recursive functions do not lead to stack overflow exceptions even without tail calls

-### Keywords
+### The Lel Language

-The standard language implements a range of functionality.

 #### Variables